A flash sale email brings a spike in clicks, yet revenue barely moves. The real lift often comes from a different email type sent at a precise moment.

 Best Practice

 Write each email as one step in a journey, not a standalone pitch.
+For guidance on using email personalization in marketing within these sequences, study real campaign examples.

 A SaaS brand sends a 5 email sequence, use case, feature, proof, pricing, then trial.